tnichols217/notes/obsid-readme.md

 #### flexGrow property

-The flexGrow property sets the width of a column w
+The flexGrow property sets the width of a column with respect to the sizes of all the other columns.
+If a left and right column have a flexGrow of 1, whilst the middle column has a flexGrow of 2, then the center column will be twice as wide as the edge columns individually.

 ## Examples